-After learning a little more about the history of Aguilas in this museum, we’ll cross the Square of Spain once again in order to reach the Castle of Saint John of Aguilas.
+After learning a little more about the history of Aguilas in this museum thanks to the audioguide, we’ll cross the Square of Spain once again in order to reach the Castle of Saint John of Aguilas.
 We’re coming up Murillo street to reach the path that accesses this monument.

 CASTLE OF SAINT JOHN OF AGUILAS

-Coming down from the castle, towards the port side, taking the road parallel to the Square of Robles Vives, we can find the "Francisco Rabal" house of culture.
+Coming down from the castle, towards the port side, taking the road parallel to the Square of Robles Vives, we can find with the audioguide the "Francisco Rabal" house of culture.

 FRANCISCO RABAL HOUSE OF CULTURE